firesidefiction/firesidefiction.github.io/docs/README.md

 ##### `teaser: "A short summary or teaser for the piece of content.
 Can be a direct quote form the piece, or something new.
 This will show up on the homepage."`
 The `teaser` parameter is **optional**.
 It should be a short summary or teaser for the piece of content.
 It can be a direct quote form the piece, or something new.
 This will show up on the homepage.
 This parameter allows free-form text.
+In order for all characters to read properly, the text of the title *must* be surrounded by double quotes.

 ##### `art: the-title-of-the-thing.jpg`
 The `art` parameter is **optional**.
 It tells Jekyll the file name of an accompanying featured illustration.